 Bees are attracted to flowery scents and flowery colors, so the best way to keep Baby from becoming a bee-magnet is to make them look and smell as little like a flower as possible.
 That may seem a little tricky, with Baby‘s nectar-sweet breath and petal-soft skin, but with a little consideration, diligent parents can help their children seem incredibly non-plant-like.
 Strong perfumes or scents in soaps, shampoos and lotions draw bees, while more neutral or non-existent scents do not.
 Most baby soaps are fairly unscented anyway, but it doesn’t hurt to make sure.
 Brightly colored clothes, clothes with bold patterns, and clothing with flower patterns are also more attractive to bees than you want your child to be, so light, solid colors are a better bet for days when you know you’ll be spending a lot of time outside.

 Since many bees hang out at ground-level to be near the flowers, they can be roused when they’re stepped on.
 So even if Baby still isn’t walking marathons, or even at all, shoes can be a good idea in fields, meadows, or areas with lots of plant life, as they provide a layer between your child and any potential bees.
 For the same reason, long pants can be a good idea, even in the summer.

 If a bee lands

 If a bee moves into your and Baby’s play area, it might be time to move into a space where the bee isn’t.
 Without jerking around, or making sudden movements, take Baby slowly to another area.
-If the bee has already landed on Baby, see if you can get him to hold still, and blow gently in the bee’s direction.
+If the bee has already landed on Baby, see if you can get them to hold still, and blow gently in the bee’s direction.
 This could get it to fly away without scaring it into stinging.